 Mini Tummy Tuck – Similar to the traditional tummy tuck, a “mini” uses a shorter pubic line incision and no belly button incision.
 The ideal candidate is someone with laxity and protrusion below the navel – someone who has always been in fairly good shape, but cannot achieve the desired look through diet and exercise.

 Modified Tummy Tuck – Patients with very mild laxity above the belly button can tighten this area, as well as the lower stomach, through a procedure that leaves no belly button scar.
 The belly button is released from beneath, excess skin and damaged muscle are repaired, and the belly button is reattached slightly lower than its original position.

 Alternatives to abdominoplasty

 The stomach is a common area for plastic surgery due to the stretching and changes associated with childbirth.
 While there are no true alternatives to a full tummy tuck, there are alternate procedures that can help a patient get by for the time being.

-Looking for the best tummy tuck surgeon in Manhattan?
+Looking for one of the best tummy tuck surgeon in Manhattan?